andyodle/AssetTransactionLog/ReadMe.md

 </p>

 # AssetTransactionLog
 An application to help keep track of fractional assets bought and sold.
-This application allows efficiently tracking and manageing bought and sold fractional assets records.
+This application allows efficiently tracking and managing bought and sold fractional assets records.
 Offering a clear and organized history with an intuitive user interface.
 Ideal for those involved in fractional stocks or crypto asset markets.

 This project was build using.
 * Python